tuxsoft/WeatherStation/README.md

 run *`udp_test.py`*  in the other terminal have the following command primed and ready to go *`echo -n OTA | nc -u -w0 192.168.1.40 55550`*  on windows ignore -n

-Next whemn you see a weather packet received immediately send the OTA with netcat, you should then see a second packet that confirms OTA was enabled.
+Next when you see a weather packet received immediately send the OTA with netcat, you should then see a second packet that confirms OTA was enabled.
 Now send the update via OTA using the Arduino IDE

 You can see this procedure ![on YouTube](https://youtu.be/7__c9c8BN8w)